 2) next to the main market on the waterfront is a market known locally as the

-Originally named Bond Street, Gaya Street located in the Kota Kinabalu Central Business District.
+Originally named Bond Street, Gaya Street is located in the Kota Kinabalu Central Business District.

 It has been the centre of business for over a hundred years.
 The wooden shops with nipah roofs are long gone, but here is where generations-old family businesses are still thriving passed down from father to son.

-The Gaya Street Fair is on every Sunday from 6.30 am to 1.00 pm.
+The beautiful Gaya Street Fair is on every Sunday from 6.30 am to 1.00 pm.

 Tanjung Aru Beach is located at the end of Jalan Tunku Abdul Rahman and about 6 kilometres from KK City, this place is closest to the hearts of the locals, and just one visit to the beach will tell you why.
 Taking its name from the casuarinas or aru trees that fringe the fine sands, this is where one might get a ringside seat to the greatest sunset on earth every evening when the crimson sun dips slowly into the horizon, leaving the vast skies a brilliant red.
 Foodstalls serving local food and drinks are open till late at night.
 Enjoy coconut and sugarcane juice, chicken or beef

 sate and steamed peanuts and corn, or indulge in a full-course dinner at the seafood restaurant located there.
 The Tanjung Aru beach is also home to Shangri-la's Tanjung Aru Resort, the Kinabalu Golf Club and the Kinabalu Yacht Club.